trentmwillis/devtools-protocol-demos/README.md

 Demos of the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) for various testing/automation techniques.
 For simplicity, these demos use [Puppeteer](https://github.com/GoogleChrome/puppeteer) to interact with the Chrome DevTools Protocol.

+These demos were originally used in a talk given at [Nordic.js](http://nordicjs.com/).
+You can [view the talk slides on Notist](https://noti.st/trentmwillis/wls5J4/powerful-automation-with-the-chrome-devtools-protocol).

 ## Setup

 In order to setup the demos for use, run the following commands (assuming you have [git](https://git-scm.com/) and [npm](https://www.npmjs.com/get-npm) installed):